alu0101133201/pipeline_dwarfSpheroidals/README.md

 ##### Sergio Guerra Arencibia
 ###### Date: 16-09-24

-This repository contains the source code of a pipeline implemented for reducing astronomical data from small aperture, large FOV telescopes (amateur telescopes).
-The purpose of the pipeline is to reduce and produce ultra-deep data from dwarf-spheroidals satellites from the Milky Way.
+This repository contains the source code of a pipeline implemented for reducing astronomical data from small aperture (around 10/15 cm) and large FOV telescopes (amateur telescopes).
+The purpose of the pipeline is to reduce and produce low-surface brightness friendly data.

 ### What do you need to run the pipeline

+* Data (raw frames mainly)
+* Darks (the pipeline creates a masterdark to correct the BIAS and dark)
+* Config directory for software used by the pipeline (template given)
+* Configuration file for the specific reduction to perform (.conf file, template give)
+* Files specifing the rings to perform the normalisation (also used in data calibration - template given)

-##### (i.e. How the pipeline expects the data)
+##### How the pipeline expects the data

 The pipeline is going to look for the following things: